sergey-shablenko/blastore/readme.md

 ); //async
 ```

 Same goes for subscriptions.
 You can either subscribe using key template or raw key.

-In this case untypedSubscribe is more performant, but you will not have static typing to easily track which keys are
+In this case `.untypedSubscribe()` is more performant, but you will not have static typing to easily track which keys
+are
 used in the app.

-From DX perspective is if better to use typed subscribe (`.subscribe()`).
+From DX perspective it is better to use typed `.subscribe()`.

 ```ts
 const unsub = blastore.subscribe(